Zerr0-C00L/YTS-RD/README.md

 1. Go to **Actions** → **Bulk Fetch All YTS Movies**
 2. Click **Run workflow**
-3. Leave defaults (Start Page: 1, Max Pages: 0 for all)
+3. Leave defaults (Start Page: 1, Batch Size: 500)
 4. Click **Run workflow**
+5. **Repeat**: After each batch completes, run again with START_PAGE incremented by 500

 **Important Notes:**
+- Processes in **batches of 500 pages** to prevent crashes (this is automatic)
-- This will take several hours to complete (~6-10 hours)
+- Each batch takes ~3-5 hours to complete
+- After ~3 batches (~1500 pages), all movies will be imported
-- Processes all qualities (2160p, 1080p, 720p) for each movie
+- Processes 2160p and 1080p qualities only
-- Can be paused and resumed by setting the start page
-- Creates a flag file when complete to switch to incremental mode
-- Respects rate limits with automatic delays
+- Automatically creates completion flag when all pages are done

-**To Resume if Interrupted:**
+**To Resume After Each Batch:**
-1. Check the artifacts from the last run for `bulk_fetch_progress.txt`
+1. Check the workflow output or `bulk_fetch_progress.txt` artifact
-2. Note the last completed page
+2. Note the "TO CONTINUE: Set START_PAGE=XXX" message
-3. Run workflow again with Start Page = (last page + 1)
+3. Run workflow again with that start page number
+4. Repeat until "BULK FETCH COMPLETE - ALL PAGES PROCESSED"

+**Example Resume Pattern:**
+- Run 1: START_PAGE=1 (processes pages 1-500)
+- Run 2: START_PAGE=501 (processes pages 501-1000)
+- Run 3: START_PAGE=1001 (processes pages 1001-1500)
+- Continue until complete

 ### Option 2: Incremental Mode (Automatic After Bulk)